David J Hardman MBE - Honorary Chairman

 Graham organises events to support the businesses while also helping connect companies with industry experts to help their businesses grow.
 He provides support to the organic growth spin outs through the Innovations start up packages, helping these companies set up bank accounts, branding and websites.

 He has been working in Incubation for over 10 years and has previously managed a successful digital media Incubator in London’s Tech City.
 Graham has a MBA from the London Metropolitan Business School.

-Tracey Smith - Director
+Jo Stevens - Director